martin-guzman/cra-blog-careevents/README.md

 # Event Blog Bootstrapped using Create React App

+## Please Note:
-## Notes: This is a very basic structure with UI Styles
+This is a very basic structure with UI Styles.

-## Needs additional style formating and content.
-Especially folder structure and additional comments
+Needs additional style formating and content.
+Especially folder structure and additional comments.

-## Data Population: Event placeholder content is called from scr/config/data to allow a fake backend database.
+Data Population: Event placeholder content is called from scr/config/data to allow a fake backend database.

+Folder naming convention should be changed from Blog to Event.